shrivaradb/Assignments_C_Language/README.md

 - _**Arrays:**_
    - **Matrix Multiplication-** This C program performs matrix multiplication.
 It prompts the user to input the dimensions and elements of two matrices, validates if the multiplication is possible (i.e., the number of columns in Matrix A equals the number of rows in Matrix B), and computes the resultant matrix.
 The program then prints the input matrices and their product in a formatted way.

+-_**Structures:**_
+   - **Student Details Code-** This program defines a Student structure and collects details (name, roll number, and marks) of five students using loops.
+It then displays the entered details for all students.
+Proper handling of string input is used to accommodate spaces in names.
+   - **Employee Details Code-** This program defines an Employee structure and collects details (name, email address, phone number, age, and blood group) for two employees.
+The details of both employees are then displayed.
+Input handling is basic, and improvements like using fgets for strings can enhance robustness.
+   - **Books Details Code-** This program defines a Books structure and initializes details of a book (title, author, and subject).
+The data is copied to another book structure, and the details of both books are displayed.
+The focus is on showcasing structure usage and string manipulation.